jay-olulana/github-slideshow/_posts/0000-01-02-jay-olulana.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"Day One or One Day your choice."
+"Day One or
+One Day your choice".
 Use the left arrow to go back!